Azerbaijan's oil market weekly review

-The average price of Azeri LT CIF Augusta crude oil, produced in the Azeri-Chirag-Gunashli block of Azerbaijani fields, rose by 94 cents (1.14 percent) compared to the last week and amounted to $83.79 per barrel.
+The average price of Azeri LT CIF Augusta crude oil, produced in the Azeri-Chirag-Gunashli block of Azerbaijani fields, rose by $2.39 (2.85 percent) compared to the last week and amounted to $86.18 per barrel.

-Furthermore, the average price of Azeri Light oil based on FOB in the Turkish port of Ceyhan this week was $81.8 per barrel, a 77 cent (0.95 percent) increase compared to the week before.
-The highest price was $83.14 per barrel, while the lowest was $81.05.
+Furthermore, the average price of Azeri Light oil based on FOB in the Turkish port of Ceyhan this week was $84.45 per barrel, a $2.61 (3.19 percent) increase compared to the week before.
+The highest price was $84.81 per barrel, while the lowest was $83.68.

-The average price of URALS crude oil rose by 4.6 cents (0.08 percent) from the week before to $60.5 per barrel.
-The greatest price for URALS was $61.17 per barrel, while the lowest price was $59.8 per barrel.
+The average price of URALS crude oil grew by 2.4 cents (3.96 percent) from the week before to $62.9 per barrel.
+The greatest price for URALS was $64.06 per barrel, while the lowest price was $62.03 per barrel.

 |